soligen2010/RC_RX_CABELL_V3_FHSS/README.md

 I recommend reducing the number of channels as much as possible based on what your model requires.
 Fewer channels will use a smaller packet size, which improves transmission reliability (fewer bytes sent means less opportunity for errors).

 The protocol also assigns each model a different number so one model setting does not control the wrong model.
-The protocol can distinguish up to 255 different models, but be aware that the Multiprotocol transmitter software only does 16.
+The protocol can distinguish up to 255 different models, but be aware that the Multi-Protocol transmitter software only does 16.

 ## Hardware
 A 5V 16Mhz Arduino Pro Mini and one or 2 NRF24L01+ modules are needed for this receiver.
 Be sure to get the version of a Pro Mini that has pins A4 and A5 broken out (and A6, A7 too for telemetry analog inputs).
-The hardware folder contains a schematic and a PCB layout using a single transceiver module for PWN or PPM output; however, this version of the PCB has not been tested.
+The [hardware folder](https://github.com/soligen2010/RC_RX_CABELL_V3_FHSS/tree/master/hardware) contains a schematic and a PCB layout using a single transceiver module for PWN or PPM output; however, this version of the PCB has not been tested.
 I am still using the previous version of the PCB and modifying it to implement the changes included in the new version.
 If anyone tries this PCB version, please open an issue let me know how it works.

 There is also a schematic for using 2 NRF24L01 modules for diversity.
 If anyone designs a board for this, please contribute it.
 This schematic also has the signal inverter needed for SBUS.